top of page

 Corrupt/incompetent police/government

 My wife and I recently watched the British TV series Bodyguard (2017).
-As the series progressed, it became progressively harder for me to watch the show because it was clear the police/security forces were stuffed with corrupt and incompetent jerks.
+As the series progressed, it became progressively harder for me to watch because it was clear the police and security forces were stuffed with corrupt and incompetent jerks.
 The number of jerks increased as the episodes progressed.
 By the time the series ended, the Prime Minister of England resigned in disgrace.

 Really?
 That's how conflict is created?
 Fill the screen with jerks?
-Must all cop shows make certain the public has zero faith in law enforcement?
+Must all cop shows ensure the public has zero faith in law enforcement?

 But that wasn't as bad as the extremely popular series called 24 (beginning in 2001).
-The sloppy work of the characters was too much for us to bear.
-We had to turn it off.
+The sloppy work of the characters was too much for us to bear, so we had to turn it off.

 The Queen's Gambit

 Here's a shout-out to Netflix's The Queen's Gambit, which I wholeheartedly recommend to everyone on Earth.
-What astonished me throughout the entire seven episodes is they are all (except for the adoptive father who has only about ten lines) entirely void of jerks.
+What astonished me throughout the seven episodes is that they are all (except for the adoptive father, who has only about ten lines) entirely void of jerks.
 Each episode stunned me speechless from this fact alone, not to mention many other reasons why The Queen's Gambit is an exemplary show.

 Accolades go to The Queen's Gambit for not succumbing to one of the most common clichés in filmmaking today.